gem/oq-irmt-qgis/svir/help/source/02_definitions.rst

   variables or sub-indices; and
-* delimits the directionality of variables when the intent is to consider that some variables may add to an index outcome; whereas some variables may may need to detract from it.
+* delimits the directionality of variables when the intent is to consider that some variables may add to an index outcome; whereas some variables may need to detract from it.
 When considering the social vulnerability of populations, a socio-economic status indicator such as the percentage of population with a college education provides an example of a characteristic that may detract from social vulnerability,